5T33Z0/OC-Little-Translated/12_MMIO_Whitelist/README.md

 ### 3. Converting Hex to Decimal
 In order to add the found addresses (here: `0xF80F8000` and `0xFED1C000`) to the MMIO Whitelist, we need to convert them to decimal:

-- Convert all the hex values of "MMIO Devirt" mathces which are not skipped (`skip 0`).
+- Convert all the hex values of "MMIO Devirt" matches which are not skipped (`skip 0`).
 You can use Hackintool for this.
 - Run Hackintool
 - Click on the "Calc" Tab
 - Use the "Value" section to convert the hex to decimal values.